February 26 incident: Planning and manifesto

 The uprising was planned in a series of meetings held between 18 and 22 February by Nishida, Yasuhide Kurihara, Teruzō Andō, Hisashi Kōno, Takaji Muranaka and Asaichi Isobe.
 The plan decided upon was relatively simple.
 The officers would assassinate the most prominent enemies of the kokutai, secure control of the administrative center of the capital and the Imperial Palace, then submit their demands (the dismissal of certain officers and the appointment of a new cabinet led by Mazaki).
 They had no longer-term goals, believing that those should be left to the Emperor.
 It is believed that they were prepared to replace Hirohito with Prince Chichibu if necessary, however.

 The young officers believed they had at least tacit approval for their uprising from a number of important IJA officers after making a number of informal approaches.
-These included Araki, Minister of War Yoshiyuki Kawashima, Jinzaburō Masaki, Tomoyuki Yamashita, Kanji Ishiwara, Shigeru Honjō and their own immediate commanders, Kōhei Kashii and Takeo Hori.
-Kawashima's successor as Minister of War later remarked that if all the officers who had supported the rebels had been forced to resign, there wouldn't have been enough high-ranking officers left to replace them.
+They included Araki, Minister of War Yoshiyuki Kawashima, Jinzaburō Mazaki, Tomoyuki Yamashita, Kanji Ishiwara, Shigeru Honjō and their own immediate commanders, Kōhei Kashii and Takeo Hori.
+Kawashima's successor as Minister of War later remarked that if all the officers who had supported the rebels had been forced to resign, there would not have been enough high-ranking officers left to replace them.

 The young officers prepared an explanation of their intentions and grievances in a document entitled "Manifesto of the Uprising" (蹶起趣意書, Kekki Shuisho), which they wanted to be handed to the Emperor.
 The document was prepared by Muranaka, but written in Shirō Nonaka's name as he was the highest-ranking officer involved in the plot.
 The document was entirely in line with Kokutai Genri-ha ideals, blaming the genrō, political leaders, military factions, zaibatsu, bureaucrats and political parties for endangering the kokutai through their selfishness and disrespect for the Emperor and asserting the need for direct action:

 Seven targets were chosen for assassination for "threatening the kokutai":

 The first four mentioned in the above list survived the attempted coup.
 Saionji, Saitō, Suzuki and Makino were targeted because they were the most influential Imperial advisers.
 Okada and Takahashi were moderate political leaders who had worked to restrain the military.
-Finally, Watanabe was targeted as a member of the Tōsei-ha and because he had been involved with Masaki's removal.
+Finally, Watanabe was targeted as a member of the Tōsei-ha and because he had been involved with Mazaki's removal.

-Saionji's name was ultimately removed from the list, though the reasons why are disputed.
-Some of the officers' allies argued that he should be left alive to be used to help convince the Emperor to appoint Masaki as prime minister, and this is commonly given as the reason.
-However, Isobe testified later that he had rejected these suggestions and continued to make arrangements for the attack on Saionji.
-According to his account, the attack was only canceled after the officers assigned to carry it out (teachers at a military school in Toyohashi, Aichi Prefecture) could not agree over the use of cadets in the operation.
+Saionji's name was ultimately removed from the list, but the reasons are disputed.
+Some of the officers' allies argued that he should be left alive to be used to help convince the Emperor to appoint Mazaki as prime minister, which is commonly given as the reason.
+However, Isobe testified later that he had rejected those suggestions and continued to make arrangements for the attack on Saionji.
+According to his account, the attack was canceled only after the officers who were assigned to carry it out (teachers at a military school in Toyohashi, Aichi Prefecture) could not agree over the use of cadets in the operation.